nodejs/node/doc/onboarding.md

       * Other collaborators will usually take `Changes requested` to mean that you are considering some of your comments to block the PR from landing.

-  * What belongs in node:
+  * What belongs in Node.js:
     * Opinions vary – it’s good to have a broad collaborator base for that reason!
-    * If node itself needs it (due to historic reasons), then it belongs in node
+    * If Node.js itself needs it (due to historic reasons), then it belongs in Node.js
       * That is to say, url is there because of http, freelist is there because of http, etc.
     * Things that cannot be done outside of core, or only with significant pain (for example `async_hooks`)